Eventhyn/EVDSRNet./README.md

 # EVDSRNet.
 This is the official implementation of the paper "EFFICIENT JOINT VIDEO DENOISING AND SUPER-RESOLUTION" which is accepted at IEEE ICIP2023.
-The paper can be officially viewed at "https://ieeexplore.ieee.org/document/10222726".
+The paper can be officially viewed at [IEEE Xplore](https://www.google.com)

 # Overall structure